kkomelin/sui-explorer-local/README.md

 # Local Sui Explorer: Cli

+---

+__This project was integrated into the main [Local Sui Explorer](https://github.com/kkomelin/sui-explorer) project, so please use it instead.__

+---

 A Cli tool that delivers [Local Sui Explorer](https://github.com/kkomelin/sui-explorer) to your local machine.

 ![Sui Explorer for Localnet: Screenshot](https://repository-images.githubusercontent.com/797627100/052271ab-2ee5-4560-8c24-bda45edb608c)